joanified/spring-boot-user-salary-api/README.md

 # To Deploy
 * Ensure that SQL Server is configured properly
 * Download and Extract Tomcat http://mirror.23media.de/apache/tomcat/tomcat-8/v8.5.30/bin/
+* Rebuild the war file if there are any changes.
 * Navigate to Tomcat Webapps folder and paste govtech.war file
 * Open cmd and change to Tomcat bin folder
 * run ```service install```